ArchiveTeam/grab-site/README.md

 The second major step is to create an isolated network for the containers running `grab-site` and `gs-server` to communicate with eachother on a network that is isolated/inaccessible from any other container outside of the network.

-The following will create a docker network called `gs-network` for our gs-server and grab-site instances to talk to (and find eachother) on:
+The following will create a docker network called `gs-network` for our gs-server and grab-site instances to connect within:

 ```sh
 docker network create -d bridge gs-network